Caveat: Happy Birthday, School

 I’m not doing very well at NOT talking about my issues with my living situation, am I?
 I would go off and travel somewhere, but I’m really a bit burned out on that, too.

 Well, back when my cable TV was working, guess what I saw?
-They were televising a "go-stop" tournament.
-I [broken link!
-FIXME] blogged about this game a few months ago.
-Seeing this on TV was almost more bizarre than the 24-hour baduk channel (바둑 is the Korean name for the game we call by the japanese name: "go").
-Though it's maybe not quite as bizarre as the fact that Korean cable TV has two channels devoted to televising Starcraft tournaments (Starcraft is a multiplayer video game).
+They were televising a “go-stop” tournament.
+I blogged about this game a few months ago.
+Seeing this on TV was almost more bizarre than the 24-hour baduk channel (바둑 is the Korean name for the game we call by the japanese name: “go”).
+Though it’s maybe not quite as bizarre as the fact that Korean cable TV has two channels devoted to televising Starcraft tournaments (Starcraft is a multiplayer video game).

 Here’s a picture of the go-stop game on TV: